danReynolds/nimbostratus/README.md

 });
 ```

-In this case, we optimistically update documents in the cache before making the call the Cloud Function.
-If the call API call fails and throws an error, our optimistic cache updates will automatically be rolled back.
-If the batch update function finishes without throwing
-an error, then the optimistic updates are committed and made permanent.
+In this example, we optimistically update documents in the cache before making the call the Cloud Function.
+If the call fails and throws an error, the optimistic cache updates will automatically be rolled back.
+If the batch update function finishes without throwing an error, then the optimistic updates are committed and made permanent.

 ### Gotchas